-Post-it Notes 1974: It doesn’t have to have a high-tech use to be cool.
+Post-it® Notes 1974: It doesn’t have to have a high-tech use to be cool.
 3M researcher Spencer Silver invented a strange adhesive in 1968 and considered it useless.
-Then another 3M scientist tried using it to hold paper together in 1974, and after all this time, Post-it notes are still incredibly popular today.
+Then another 3M scientist tried using it to hold paper together in 1974, and after all this time, sticky notes (their generic name) are still incredibly popular today.
 Just try to find a home or business without them.

 Digital Camera 1975: Invented by Kodak engineer Steven Sasson in 1975, the eight-pound camera recorded black-and-white photographs onto a cassette tape.
 It took more than 22 seconds to take one picture, which could only be viewed by connecting the camera to a TV set.
 Kodak rejected researching the machine further, a decision Minolta eventually took advantage of in 1996.

 Sony Walkman 1979: The most popular personal music device on the market prior to the smartphone was the Walkman.
 Introduced in 1979, it weighed 14 ounces and ran on two AA batteries.
-Originally predicted not to sell more than 5,000, Sony sold more than 50,000 Walkmans the first two months they were on the market.
+Originally the Walkman was predicted not to sell more than 5,000, but Sony sold more than 50,000 in the first two months it was on the market.

 The Twists and Turns of Technology